kc35/Spider3/README.md

 # Spider3

-NFT marketplace DApp and other DApps.
+Spider3 Consulting presents Aurora, a versatile NFT Marketplace built on ethereum that connects buyers and sellers.

 Selling Points: